 great wind from the

-side of the desert makes perfect sense to those living in this area.
-To the west are the more well-watered and fertile regions, to the east is the desert, stretching out to the vast Saudi Arabian desert.
+side of the desert is not strange to those living in this area.
+To the west are the more well-watered and fertile regions, to the east is the desert, stretching out across the vast barren landscape of Saudi Arabia.
 The prevailing winds blow from west to east.
 But occasionally, the wind switches direction and comes out of the east, from the desert.
 This can only mean trouble.
-In the transitional times of year, between the clouds of winter and the dry heat of summer, a wind from the east means a sirocco, a dry wind that stirs up the dust of the desert to create an odd pink glow in the sky.
-That's under the best of conditions.
-In the worst of conditions, it can become a dangerous dust storm.
-This generates a lot of positive ions that make everyone crabby and can contribute to tensions and violence.
+In the transitional times of year, between the clouds of winter and the dry heat of summer, a wind from the east is known as a sirocco, a dry wind that stirs up the dust of the desert and creates an odd pink glow in the sky.
+That’s under the best of conditions.
+In the worst of conditions, it can become a dangerous dust storm that blocks out the light of the sun.
+This puts positive ions in the air, which makes everyone irritable and can contribute to tensions and violence.

-In the wintertime, a wind from the east can also mean a storm: a sharp, violent storm, known as a sharkia storm.
-At the sea of Galilee, winds from the desert rush down the cliffs of the Golan Heights and stir up the waters, making boating dangerous (as in Mark 4:35-41).
-There’s nothing in the rocky deserts to the east to keep that wind from blowing.
+In the wintertime, a wind from the east can mean a storm: a sudden, violent storm, known as a sharkia.
+At the Sea of Galilee, winds from the desert rush down the cliffs of the Golan Heights and stir up the waters, making boating dangerous (as in Mark 4:35-41).
+There’s nothing in the rocky deserts to the east to keep the wind from blowing or reduce its force.
 Even on calm days, the sound of the wind is one of the few noises you can hear in the desert.
 In times of storm, it becomes a howl.